bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # TODO for scroll refactor
 * Can't scroll through verses in succession, previous cancels next.
 This messes up verse bars as well.
-* Activated scene key stops at top.
-Try when selected verse is Walkyriens.
 * Verse bar transitions in too slowly, flash of white, what is that?
 * Experiment with removing from reducers and putting back in listeners?